Skip Navigation

 2. Abstract (no more than 250 words)

-• Describe the goals of the project.
+• List and describe the goal(s) of the project.

 • Provide a timeline for the proposed activities and describe how this relates to your request for funding.